Let’s go so, and let’s begin with the region by many considered the cradle of Italian cuisine: la bella Emilia-Romagna.

 As mentioned while talking about Lazio, and seen in Molise, the more we head South, the more fish becomes central to Christmas cuisine.
 Puglia is no exception: baccalà is protagonist once again, this time stewed with lambascioni, a wild variety of onion; popular is also lamb with sausage, served with cime di rapa (turnip greens), a typical ingredient in pugliese cuisine.
 Lasagne and focaccia pugliese, a focaccia made with potatoes and flour, and topped with cherry tomatoes and olives are common.
 Carteddate and porcedduzzi complete a perfect pugliese Christmas meal: the first are rose-shaped parcels of filo pastry, fried, then dipped in honey or grape (or fig) must.
 The second are little cubes of dough, deep fried, covered in honey, then placed together on a dish and covered in sprinkles.

 Campania, the land of mozzarella di bufala and pizza, of fragrant Amalfi lemons and, of course, of the beautiful, charming Naples.
 Campania, the land of zampogne and presepi, of good food and tradition, hosts a glorious Christmas when it comes to food, too.
 Spaghetti with clams and a rich soup made with chicory, egg and veal meat in a capon broth are popular mains.
 Squid and potatoes and stuffed capon are served along with insalata di rinforzo, while struffoli and rococò are typically chosen to conclude the meal in sweetness.
-By the way, if you'd like to make struffoli, you can find the recipe here!
+By the way, if you’d like to make struffoli, you can find the recipe by clicking on the link.

 The land of the 2019 European Capital of Culture, Matera, is keen on fish as a main on Christmas day: boiled baccalà with peperoni cruschi, sundried peppers, quickly dipped in hot olive oil, is usually anticipated by strascinari al ragù di carne mista, a type of handmade pasta, with a rich meat sauce.
 On the table, also bread with almonds and deep fried sweet pastries called calzoncelli, filled with chestnuts or chickpeas.